ctmrbio/dockerfiles/README.md

 - `-u <username>:<group>`: Set username and group to run as inside the container (e.g. `-u boulund:ctmrbioinfo`).
 Commands often show `-u $(id -u):$(id -g)`, which will call `id` to automatically get your user and group ID.
 Note that the group ID might be incorrect if working in a shared folder.
+For work in our shared folders, set the group ID to `1314` (the group ID for `ctmrbioinfo`).
 - `-p`: Connect a port on the host (e.g. CTMR-NAS) to a port in the container.
   Often used for connecting to web services inside a container, such as RStudio or Pavian.